Eddy Boudel Tan

-Eddy Boudel Tan is a Canadian writer from Vancouver, British Columbia, whose 2020 debut novel After Elias was a finalist for the 2021 ReLit Award for fiction.
+Eddy Boudel Tan is a Canadian writer from Vancouver, British Columbia, whose 2020 debut novel After Elias was a finalist for the 2021 ReLit Award for Fiction.

+Career

 Inspired by the Germanwings Flight 9525, After Elias centres on a gay man coping with the death of his husband-to-be in a plane crash just days before their wedding.

 Boudel Tan was one of five writers named to the Writers' Trust of Canada's annual Rising Stars mentorship program in 2021.
-In July he published his second novel, The Rebellious Tide.
+In July, he published his second novel, The Rebellious Tide.

+His novel, The Tiger and the Cosmonaut, was shortlisted for the 2025 Giller Prize.

 Boudel Tan, openly gay, is the son of immigrants from Brunei.